homebodygym/homebodygym/pages/altcoins/how-to-buy-vechain.md

 The best way to learn about coins is by researching them, and reading guides and reviews.

-**In this guide, you will learn about Vechain, and how to buy and store it.**
+**In this guide, you will learn about Vechain, and how to buy Vechain on Binance.
+You'll also learn how to safely store your Vechain. **

 If you'd like to get directly to buying, click [here](#how-to-buy-vechain-with-usd).